asrhou/NATMI/README.md

 ### Supported Species and IDs

-By **default** NATMI uses [connectomeDB2020](#ligand-receptor-interactions-connectomeDB2020) human ligand-receptor interactions, but using homologs of interacting pairs from the HomoloGene Database it can support a total of **21 different species** including additional species such as mouse, rat, zebrafish, etc. [(NCBI HomoloGene Database)](https://www.ncbi.nlm.nih.gov/homologene/statistics/).
+By **default** NATMI uses [connectomeDB2020](#ligand-receptor-interactions-connectomeDB2020) human ligand-receptor interactions, but using homologs of interacting pairs it can support a total of **21 different species** including additional species such as mouse, rat, zebrafish, etc. [(NCBI HomoloGene Database)](https://www.ncbi.nlm.nih.gov/homologene/statistics/).
 All supported species can be listed by running ExtractEdges.py with '-h' argument and then a species of interest can be specified by using '--species [species_name]' argument.

 For the supported species, NATMI generally requires to provide **official gene symbols** in the **user-supplied gene/protein abundance data**.
 For human and mouse, additional identifiers are supported: **[HGNC ID](https://www.genenames.org/), [MGI ID](http://www.informatics.jax.org/mgihome/nomen/index.shtml), [Entrez gene ID](https://www.ncbi.nlm.nih.gov/gene), [Ensembl gene ID](https://www.ensembl.org/), [UniProt ID](https://www.uniprot.org/)**, which are then converted to gene symbols using [HGNC](https://www.genenames.org/download/statistics-and-files/) and [MGI](http://www.informatics.jax.org/downloads/reports/index.html) ID mapping files.